7 Tips to Take Great Travel Photos on Your iPhone

 Include a Subject to Create Depth

 Endless salt deserts and white sandy beaches may appear breathtaking in real life, but photos of beautiful scenery often come across looking a little flat and dull.
-This can be solved by including a subject within the image – either yourself, a travelling companion or a willing local.
+This can be solved by including a subject within the image – either yourself, a traveling companion, or a willing local.
 Having a person in the shot helps to create depth within a photo.
 It gives your eye a focal point and thereby allows you to better appreciate the scope of the scenery.
 You can better understand the vastness of a landscape if you have a person to scale it off.
 If you’re traveling alone, the timer function on your iPhone camera may come in handy with these sorts of photos.

 Pay Attention to Small Details

 When traveling to exotic locations for the first time, it’s easy to be so overawed by the bigger things that we miss out on some of the smaller details.
-Look for opportunities to record textures, patterns or colours that are unique to the destination – within the food, the architecture, even the clothing.
+Look for opportunities to record textures, patterns, or colors that are unique to the destination – within the food, the architecture, even the clothing.
 A close-up photo of intricate latticework on the side of an ancient building makes for an interesting change within a travel album, as well as adding further flavor to your holiday snaps.
 Extending beyond just man-made things, you’ll find many opportunities to capture small details in natural settings: a unique plant or animal, a shell on a background of sand, or a particular array of pebbles on a riverbed.

 Remember That Your Photos Should Tell a Story

 The best holiday photos are the ones that tell a good story.
 The “burst” function on the iPhone is an excellent way to capture micro stories as they happen, allowing you to then choose the perfect moment as a memento.
-It could be the moment a gust of wind blows away someone’s hat, the second when a child receives a surprise or the flash of recognition in a person’s eyes when they see their loved one at the airport.
+It could be the moment a gust of wind blows away someone’s hat, the second when a child receives a surprise, or the flash of recognition in a person’s eyes when they see their loved one at the airport.
 Having an iPhone at the ready makes it possible to record these interesting stories.
 While some stories are self-explanatory in a photo, others will prompt questions.
 This element of mystery (“what’s happening there?” “who is that?” “what happened next?”) will give you the chance to tell some of your travel stories to an interested audience.

 Regardless of how artistic you may or may not be, with a little practice, you can come home with an album full of travel shots that no one will ever believe were taken on an iPhone.
 Don’t be afraid to take the time to frame the perfect shot – after all, momentarily looking like a tourist is preferable to coming home regretting missed photo opportunities.